VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 \subsection{Visible-only Illumination}

-Consider an opaque Lambertian scene imaged with a visible and a thermal camera.
-The intensity of the visible image at a pixel $x$ is:
+Consider an opaque Lambertian scene imaged by visible and thermal cameras.
+The visible intensity at a pixel $x$ is:

-where $\rho$ denotes the albedo (or surface reflectance) and $\eta$ denotes the shading (or scene irradiance). $g=\frac{k}{\pi}$ is a positive global scale factor and $k$ is the linear camera gain.
-For brevity, we drop the variable $x$ for a single pixel.
+where $\rho$ is the albedo (reflectance), $\eta$ the shading (irradiance), and $g = k/\pi$ a global scale determined by the camera gain $k$.
+For brevity, we omit $x$ denoting a single pixel.

-Light that is not reflected is absorbed by the surface and is converted into heat.
-The absorbed light behaves as a heat source whose intensity can be written as:
+Light not reflected is absorbed by the surface and converted into heat, producing a heat source of intensity:

-This heat is subsequently exchanged within the medium and its surroundings through conduction, convection and radiation as governed by the heat transport equation.
-While $S$ cannot be directly measured, information about it can be recovered from the surface temperatures which can be indirectly measured using a thermal camera.
-This relationship between light and heat was introduced in \cite{joint_light_and_heat_transport}, where they used a thermal video to estimate $S$ and analytically solve for $\rho$ and $\eta$.
-We instead rely on a single thermal image $I_t$ captured under thermal equilibrium.
+This heat propagates through conduction, convection and radiation according to the heat transport equation.
+Though $\mathcal{H}$ is not directly measurable, it can be inferred from surface temperature, which is indirectly observed by a thermal camera.
+JoLHT-Video~\cite{joint_light_and_heat_transport} modeled the light-heat transport using thermal video of the heating process to estimate $\mathcal{H}$ and solve for $\rho$ and $\eta$.
+In contrast, we use a single thermal image $I_t$ near thermal equilibrium, easily attainable within seconds under stable lighting.

-The expression for the visible image $I_v$ and heat source image $S$ provide some local and non-local constraints on the albedo-shading image pair.
+Together, $I_v$ and the absorbed heat image $\mathcal{H}$ impose local and non-local constraints on albedo and shading.